More at rubyonrails.org:

 // authentication will be performed using cookies or session data.

-this.upload = new DirectUpload(this.file, this.url, this, headers)
+this.upload = new DirectUpload(file, url, this, headers)

 }

-upload(file) {
+uploadFile(file) {

 this.upload.create((error, blob) => {